The couple who fell in love in Antarctica - KESQ

 “She gets lots of penguin stuff all the time, she was dressed as a penguin for her first Halloween, and she has penguin decorations in her room,” says Heinz.

 Today, the family lives in upstate New York.
-McGrath and Heinz say they moved north partly because of Heinz’s job, and partly because they missed the cold.
+McGrath and Heinz say they moved north partly because of McGrath’s job, and partly because they missed the cold.

-As for McGrath, he now works in the aerospace industry — he developed a fascination with air transportation and logistics during his final season at McMurdo.
+As for Heinz, he now works in the aerospace industry — he developed a fascination with air transportation and logistics during his final season at McMurdo.

 The couple are still close with many of the people they met during their time in Antarctica, and they’re always encouraging others to seize the chance to work there.